ENERGIZED: Investment Insights on Energy Transformation

 Stage 5: “Plateau of productivity” (2028-beyond?)

-Recent industry volatility has perhaps distracted from the consistent progress wind has made at a global level.
-Global capacity has grown at an average rate of 18% since 2020, albeit quite unevenly, lifting its share of electricity generation from 6% to 8.5%.
+This industry volatility, plus the dramatic rise of solar, has perhaps distracted from wind’s global progress.
+Since 2020, global capacity has grown at an average 18%/pa, albeit quite unevenly, lifting its share of electricity generation from 6% to 8.5%.

-Wind’s future growth will be slower than for solar or batteries - it lacks the same degree of modular scalability, cost declines, location flexibility and installation speeds.
-But we will still see steady global expansion over at least the next decade, rolling out gigascale (1 GW+) projects onshore and offshore to complement other supply sources.
-This will be underpinned by stronger high-voltage transmission networks and fast-expanding grid-scale storage.
+Wind’s future growth rate will certainly be slower than for solar or batteries.
+It lacks the same degree of modular scalability, cost declines, location flexibility and installation speeds.
+But the next decade will still see the steady rollout of gigascale (1 GW+) projects onshore and offshore, to complement other sources.
+This will be underpinned by stronger high-voltage transmission networks and fast-expanding grid-scale storage, with battery hybridisation becoming standard as battery costs continue to fall.
+Co-location supports utilisation and therefore financial returns.

 At around 10% of China’s power generation, there is plenty of scope for further Chinese wind expansion, especially in lesser populated western regions that are being connected to eastern megacities via new ultra-high voltage transmission lines.
 Meanwhile, the East and South China Seas collectively form the world’s largest offshore wind province.